 For each source file, the intermediate code is generated, as with the --irgen option.
-The compiler then uses the provided IR interpreter to simulate execution of this expression:
+The compiler then interprets this expression, ideally

 '''

 CALL(NAME(Imain_paai), CONST(0))

 '''

 Per the ABI specification, this statement invokes the procedure main() with a dummy argument.
 Any call to the standard library functions should be simulated by the interpreter.
 For example, the interpreter should handle a call to print() by simply printing output to System.out.